joshualsz/NTU-SC1015-Mini-Project/README.md

 # NTU-SC1015-Mini-Project
 ### About
 ***
-This is our mini project for SC1015 (Team 4 FSCD) - Introduction to Data Science and Artificial Intelligence which focuses on Dataset taken from Kaggle regarding customer comments/reviews for tech companies such as Google, Dell, Apple and Microsoft etc.
+This is our mini project for SC1015 (FCSD Team 4) - Introduction to Data Science and Artificial Intelligence which focuses on Dataset taken from Kaggle regarding customer comments/reviews for tech companies such as Google, Dell, Apple and Microsoft etc.

 ### Our Team
 ***